 |questions||the main verb or an auxiliary verb comes before the subject||

 |negatives||negative sentences must contain not||

-|commands||the subject (you) is usually omitted||Stop!|
+|imperative||the subject (you) is usually omitted||Stop!|

 |adjectives||before a noun||

-|focusing||we use special word orders to emphasize||
+|cleft sentences||we use special word orders to emphasize||

 You might also like

 In this lesson, we will study compound sentences and learn how to create them by joining two or more independent clauses together.

 A complex sentence is a sentence that contains an independent clause and one or more dependent clauses.
 In this lesson, we will learn all about this type!

 A compound-complex sentence is comprised of at least two independent clauses and one or more dependent clauses.
 Let's get to know it in detail!